 When I was team leader of the Communications Team at the Minnesota Office of Environmental Assistance, I published a weekly or so "advice column" for the mostly technical and planning-oriented writers in the office about the scintillating topics of grammar, punctuation, spelling and how to avoid overuse of passive voice.
 I've decided to revive that practice here, just for fun.
 Let the grammar adventures continue!

 I'm Betsy, and my pronouns are she/her.

 Pronouns are more important than they used to be.
 As more and more people in public and private life do not see themselves as existing at either end of the gender binary, and request to be referred to with a neutral pronoun instead of “he/him” or “she/her,” the use of “they/them” for singular subjects is showing up more frequently in writing and in conversation.
-In fact, "they" is Merriam-Webster's word of the year because it has been looked up more times than any other word this year.
+In fact, "they" is Merriam-Webster's word of the year for 2019 because it has been looked up more times than any other word this year.
 This growing interest follows M-W’s addition this year of definitions for “they” that include uses for non-gendered singular subjects and for subjects with non-binary gender identities.

 This reflects a significant shift on two fronts: grammar and gender.
 The use of a plural pronoun with a singular non-gendered subject has been considered a no-no by grammarians for a long time, since about the beginning of the 19th century, even though this usage was common and accepted for centuries before that.
 Jane Austen herself argued against the grammar police of her day who, for their own reasons, decided it was wrong to use a plural pronoun in a sentence like this: “Each student should bring their notebook to class.”

 In Austen’s time, this was just starting to be considered ungrammatical.
 In today’s world, we are so indoctrinated with the wrongness of this that even though we are hearing it much more often these days, it may still sound off to our ears.